hai-vr/documentation/docs/basis/avatar-customization/vixxy/development-branch.md

 ![Unity_b2PeSbJZYG.png](../img/Unity_b2PeSbJZYG.png)
 :::

+When you added the *HVR Vixxy Control* component, it should have added a prefab in your avatar called *HVR.Networking*.
+This component is responsible for the network communication of your avatar.
+Keep this prefab at the root.

 ## Use more than two choices

 If you want more than two choices, click the *"+ Add choice"* button at the top.